A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: Introduction

+Our approach differs from existing research on two counts.
+It is the first approach that combines exiting modelling techniques with results from multivariate stochastic process analysis for tackling nonstationary stochastic inventory problems under correlated demand in the receding horizon control context.
+It comes with the advantage of being able to tackle demands following the multivariate normal distribution, a collection of time-series processes, and the MMFE.

+Our contributions to the literature on stochastic lot-sizing are the following. \begin{itemize} \item We present the first mathematical programming-based solution method for tackling the nonstationary stochastic inventory problem under correlated demand. \item We combine an existing piecewise linear approximation strategy with results from multivariate normal probability theory in the context of a receding horizon control framework to model and solve the problem via a mixed integer linear programming model that can be solved by using off-the-shelf software. \item Our approach can tackle correlated demand under various assumptions: the multivariate normal distribution, a collection of time-series processes, and the MMFE. \item We compare our approach against solutions obtained via stochastic dynamic programming, and demonstrate that our approach leads to near-optimal solutions, while being able to tackle larger instances. \end{itemize}

 The rest of this paper is organised as follows.
-Section \ref{literature} surveys the related literature.
-Section \ref{sdp} gives basic properties of multivariate normal distribution, and the stochastic dynamic programming (SDP) formulation with correlated demands.
-Section \ref{sp} presents the stochastic programming which captures the $(R, S)$ policy.
-Section \ref{milp} presents the MILP model with correlated demands.
-Section \ref{extensions} shows how the MILP model can be extended to cover a collection of time-series-based demand processes.
-Section \ref{computationalexperiments} shows a extensively computational study.
+Section \ref{literature} surveys literature on stochastic inventory problems under demand following Markovian processes, time-series processes, and the MMFE.
+Section \ref{sdp} discusses multivariate normal probability theories and the stochastic dynamic programming (SDP) formulation under correlated demand.
+Section \ref{sp} illustrates a stochastic optimization model of the $(R, S)$ policy.
+Section \ref{milp} introduces our solution method for tackling the nonstationary stochastic lot-sizing problem under correlated demand.
+Section \ref{computationalexperiments} presents our computational study.
 Finally, we draw conclusions in Section \ref{conclusion}.